One World Trade Center: Architecture

 Many of Daniel Libeskind's original concepts from the 2002 competition were discarded from the tower's final design.
 One World Trade Center's final design consisted of simple symmetries and a more traditional profile, intended to compare with selected elements of the contemporary New York skyline.
 The tower's central spire draws from previous buildings, such as the Empire State Building and the Chrysler Building.
 It also visually resembles the original Twin Towers, rather than being an off-center spire similar to the Statue of Liberty.
 One World Trade Center is considered the first major building whose construction is based upon a three-dimensional Building Information Model.

-Just south of the new One World Trade Center is the National September 11 Memorial & Museum, which is located where the original Twin Towers stood.
+Just south of the new One World Trade Center is the National September 11 Memorial & Museum, which is located where the Twin Towers stood.
 Immediately to the east is World Trade Center Transportation Hub and the new Two World Trade Center site.
 To the north is 7 World Trade Center, and to the west is Brookfield Place.